Biocomputing-Teaching/Introduction-to-Bioinformatics/README.md

 [Python tutorial](https://www.learnpython.org/en/)

 The deeper you go, the better programmer you'll become!
 A good programmer will go swiftly along "Introduction to Bioinformatics," not to mention that later you will be able to apply all this knowledge when delving into other professional problems.
+You can also find material developed in-house [here](https://github.com/Biocomputing-Teaching/Learning-Python-for-Biocomputing).

 IMPORTANT: if you want to clone this repository on your computer (not needed, as you can download individual files), you can install [GitHub Desktop](https://desktop.github.com) to make it visually easy.